The Missing Link: Family Secrets

 Or, as she would later say, “It’s water under the bridge”.

-She seemed more bothered by her secret being revealed than my shock at discovering I had a sibling.
+She seemed more bothered by her secret being revealed than by my shock at discovering I had a sibling.

 A rush of adrenaline shot through me.
 My heart pounded so hard I could hear it.